kadebhug/cv/README.md

 - **Color Themes**: Personalize your resume with different color schemes.
 - **Resume Feedback**: Get instant feedback on your resume content and formatting to improve quality.
 - **ATS Optimization**: Ensure your resume is compatible with Applicant Tracking Systems (ATS) and optimize for relevant keywords.
+- **Cover Letter Builder**: Create customized cover letters for your job applications.
+- **Job Search Integration**: Search and apply for jobs directly from the dashboard.
 - **Export Options**: Download your resume as PDF.
 - **Responsive Design**: Works on desktop and mobile devices.